Campus life and learning will look different this fall, but Wayne State remains committed to helping all students succeed.

 8. Get your free Warrior Welcome Back bag

-All students will receive a free Warrior swag bag that includes WSU face coverings, hand sanitizer and more.
-Students can pick up their bags on campus or at various metro Detroit locations on Aug.
+All students, including School of Medicine students, will receive a free Warrior swag bag that includes WSU face coverings, hand sanitizer and more.
+Students can pick up their bags on campus or at various Detroit locations Aug.
 26 from 3 to 7 p.m.

 9. Keep your OneCard handy

-When on campus, students should have their OneCard ready to help with verification and building access, as needed.
+When on campus, students should have their OneCard ready to help with verification and building access.
 If you need a replacement or new card, visit the OneCard website.

 10. Stay in-the-know